Production Costs¶

 Script: workflow/scripts/merge_animal_costs.py

-Load Multiple Sources: Combine USDA and FADN livestock cost estimates
+Load Multiple Sources: Combine USDA and FADN livestock cost estimates.

-Average Across Sources: For products with multiple data sources, compute mean
+Average Across Sources: For products with multiple data sources, compute mean.

-Maintain Separate Grazing Costs: Keep grazing cost column distinct from general production costs
+Maintain Separate Grazing Costs: Keep grazing cost column distinct from general production costs.

 Output: